-The flash process may take up to 4 minutes.
+7. The flash process may take approximately 4 minutes.
 When finished, the motherboard will automatically reboot.
-If you have not installed a CPU and at least one 8-pin CPU power connector, the POST LED will stop at C. If this occurs, turn off the motherboard and power supply and install any remaining hardware components before attempting to boot again.
+If you have not installed a CPU and the 8-pin CPU power connector, the POST LED will stop at C. If this occurs, turn off the motherboard and power supply and install any remaining hardware components before attempting to boot again.